 Clinical trials are types of research studies that you can volunteer to join.
-There are clinical trials at Grand River Regional Cancer Centre.
 Before a clinical trial starts, it is looked at by a Research Ethics Board to make sure it is safe.

 Clinical trials:

 - Test new ways to prevent, diagnose, treat or manage cancer - Provide patients with more treatment options or more access to treatments - Answer key questions about the best type of treatment for a type of cancer